MattBroach/DjangoRestMultipleModels/README.md

 # Usage

 **drf-multiple-model** comes with the `MultipleModelAPIView` generic class-based-view for serializing multiple models.  `MultipleModelAPIView` requires a `queryList` attribute, which is a list or tutple of queryset/serializer pairs (in that order).
-For example, imagine the following models and serializers:
+For example, let's say you have the following models and serializers:

 ```
 # Models